 - Your baby’s bad sleep causes him or her to toss and turn in sleep

 Nearly every sleeping issue in kids is quite popular.
 They’re corrected fast once you spot them and find out what to do.
-As usual, you’re capable of solving the issue with only a little guidance and a few common senses.
-By chatting with other parents or with the baby’s doctor, you can learn some useful tips.
+As usual, you’re capable of solving the issue with only a little guidance and a few ordinary senses.
+You can learn valuable tips by chatting with other parents or with the baby’s doctor.

-However, if any of these turns out to be more serious problems, don’t mind making an appointment with a sleep expert.
+However, if any of these turns out to be more severe problems, don’t mind making an appointment with a sleep expert.

 Why Won’t Your Baby Stop Moving and Kicking In Sleep

-The baby looks like a little angle when falling asleep, but you have to admit that: Whenever you start to check on the kid, she tries to thrash all her arms or just kicking legs even when dozing off.
+The baby looks like a bit of angle when falling asleep, but you have to admit that: Whenever you start to check on the kid, she tries to thrash all her arms or just kick legs even when dozing off.
 This could be an alarming sign, but don’t panic since it’s also normal for every infant to twist or move through the night.
 And here are some elements that affect your baby’s active actions:

 Most babies do not have sleep cycles as long as other adults, and their sleep patterns will change when they begin growing from month to month.
-In other words, your kid has not still reached the REM sleep even how much you try to sooth the baby from time to time.
+In other words, your kid has not still reached REM sleep, even how much you try to soothe the baby from time to time.

-Well, he or she probably sleep, but once moving or touching her gently, she can move arms or kick legs.
-It also reveals that her sleep is much shorter than yours, which causes her to be more likely to awake each hour or less and then moving about on bed before falling asleep.
+Well, they probably sleep, but once moving or touching her gently, she can move arms or kick legs.
+It also reveals that her sleep is much shorter than yours, which causes her to be more likely to awake each hour or less and then move about on bed before falling asleep.

 A baby tends to need a lot of sleep.
 For example, one 12-month old will need 14 hours a day sleeping, but when it comes to the younger ones, they might need even more hours.
 It means your kid needs to take a nap about twice throughout the day.

-A few ones only nap for 20 minutes per time; meanwhile, we can see others who love to nap for one hour and even more.
-Thus, when he or she tends to nap too long, it could damage your baby’s nighttime sleep, causing her or him restless.
+A few ones only nap for 20 minutes per time; meanwhile, we can see others who love rest for one hour or even more.
+Thus, when they tend to nap too long, it could damage your baby’s nighttime sleep, causing them restless.